For Men see Low-T

 There seems to be missing information when it comes to understanding hormonal imbalances.

 As we said before, environmental and dietary toxins can affect the hormones.
 It is the adrenals that are hit the hardest by these and creates adrenal fatigue.
 So when the call comes to the adrenals to produce estrogen as the ovaries have stopped producing, there is not a good response.
-What happens if the adrenals are tired and not at their best, thus you get a hormonal imbalance.
+What happens if the adrenals are tired and not at their best?
+You get a hormonal imbalance.

 “Menopause is not a disease.
 It is a natural biological process that has gone awry in some women because of less than optimum environment.”